-Davison offers our clients an informative experience that utilizes our technology and leverages our dedicated team of project managers, designers, builders, and licensing agents who walk with inventors down the path of turning their idea in a product or app.
+Davison offers our clients an informative experience that utilizes our technology and leverages our dedicated team of project managers, designers, builders, and licensing agents who walk with inventors down the path of turning their idea into a product or app.

 Our experience starts with the confidentiality of your idea.
 It is important to us to make sure that you and your idea are protected.
 A signed Idea Security Agreement is a legally binding document that guarantees that our team will not disclose your idea to anyone without your permission.